vmware-archive/isv-docs/content/releases/pks1_7.md

 #### Metrics Server uses Weak Ciphers

 The `metrics-server` component communicates over TLS v1.2 with weak ciphers.
-All other &lt;%= vars.product_short % components use TLS v1.2 with strong ciphers.
+All other `vars.product_short` components use TLS v1.2 with strong ciphers.

 **Forward Looking Statement**